-Platform provides additional momentum and support for countries working to expand, improve, or create new RTI legislation.
+Creating or expanding RTI legislation: The OGP platform provides additional momentum and support for countries working to expand, improve, or create new RTI legislation.
 In Kenya, the 2016 passage of the Access To Information Act represents the culmination of years of advocacy, including through the OGP national process by civil society to enforce constitutional provisions guaranteeing the public's right to information.50 Ireland implemented several freedom-of-information commitments that strengthened its legislative framework and significantly improved government practice in terms of access to information.51 Ghana passed the Right to Information law, which they had worked to achieve through several OGP action plans.52

 Tackling implementation gaps: While OGP countries have embraced RTI legislation, they have been slower to create and strengthen institutions and systems that make such legislation a reality.
 Still, some countries have begun to make commitments that extend beyond legislation to implementation and enforcement.
-For example, the Seychelles committed to conduct training for all information commissioners and to take measures to ensure the autonomy of all information officers.
-Sri Lanka created a robust RTI infrastructure that included mass training for public servants.
-Additionally, Nigeria is working to improve the record management system for information requests to ensure efficient delivery of information to the requester.
+For example, the Seychelles committed to conduct training for all information commissioners and to take measures to ensure the autonomy of all information officers.53 Sri Lanka created a robust RTI infrastructure that included mass training for public servants.54 Additionally, Nigeria is working to improve the record management system for information requests to ensure efficient delivery of information to the requester.55